 Various reasons can cause a sudden drop in your engine’s oil pressure.
-Also, driving a car running low on oil pressure can cause major and expensive damages and should always be avoided.
-It’s therefore important to be vigilant at all times.
-To help you with that, here are the major symptoms of low engine oil pressure, the most common causes and what you can do to fix it.
+Also, driving a car running low on oil pressure can cause significant and expensive damages and should always be avoided.
+It’s, therefore, essential to be vigilant at all times.
+To help you with that, here are the major symptoms of low engine oil pressure, the most common causes, and what you can do to fix it.

 How The Engine Oil System Works

 A car engine is made of moving metal parts, rubbing against each other at high speed.
-To prevent wear and tear of contact surfaces, a film of pressurized oil provides lubrication to the engine components.
+A pressurized oil film provides lubrication to the engine components to prevent wear and tear of contact surfaces.
 This pressure is generated by an oil pump driven by the engine.
 In addition to the lubrication function, the oil circuit allows:

 - The engine to cool down through a heat exchange with the hottest parts;